 Despite the diversity of bloggable subjects, they all share the following characteristics:

 - They are non-static, or in other words, updated regularly with new content.

 - They allow bloggers and commenters to interact together.

-- They give readers information in an informal, yet engaging way.
+- They present information in an informal but engaging way.

 - They can make dull topics interesting.

 - They tend to be integrated with social media platforms.

 But maybe you’re wondering, “What exactly does blogging have to do with my business?”

 Why Blogging is Important for Your Business

 By drawing users in with relevant and high-quality content, blogs act as sales funnels.
 Moreover, they enhance the visibility of your business, brand, and expertise.